 - Little Manila After School Program: serves local high school students and is an Ethnic Studies program focused on Philippine and Filipino American history, culture, politics, arts, community responsibility, and collegiate access.
 Now in its ninth year, the program operates at Edison High School and has served students from Edison, SECA, St. Mary's, Stockton Collegiate, and Langston Hughes Academy.
 The program has helped numerous students attend prestigious universities, appreciate their history, and develop ways to help the community.

 - Us History: Expanding on the success of the Little Manila After School Program, "Us History," is an ethnic studies after school program teaching Mexican American and African American history to high school students in Stockton.
-Us History believes inclusion of multi-ethnic histories is essential to the empowerment of our young people.
+Us History believes inclusion of multi-ethnic histories is essential to the empowerment of young people.
 These facts provide the context for who we are as a people in our modern day society.
-Laying the foundation, by understanding the experiences of our ancestors, helps us find our future and create a better tomorrow.
+Laying the foundation, by understanding the experiences of ancestors, helps find everyone's future and create a better tomorrow.

 - Little Manila Dance Collective (LMDC) preserves and promotes